SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/crowdstrike-spotlight.md

 The CrowdStrike Spotlight - Overview dashboard provides security analysts with a comprehensive view of vulnerabilities across the organization's assets.
 Key panels display active vulnerabilities, closed vulnerabilities, and affected hosts, allowing for quick identification of critical security issues.

 The dashboard categorizes vulnerabilities by severity (Critical, High, Medium, and Low), operating system type (Windows and Linux), and internet exposure, helping analysts prioritize threats based on risk factors.
-GeoLocation data highlights the location of the most severe vulnerabilities aiding in threat localization.
+Geolocation data highlights the location of the most severe vulnerabilities aiding in threat localization.
 The panel showing vulnerabilities by remediation level tracks the organization's progress in resolving these issues.

 Analysts can also monitor top affected hosts, asset criticality, and vulnerabilities over time to spot trends and potential areas of concern.
 Additional detailed views provide information on vulnerability remediation actions, pending patches, and asset details, helping teams focus on closing security gaps promptly and efficiently. <br/><img src='https://sumologic-app-data-v2.s3.us-east-1.amazonaws.com/dashboards/CrowdStrike-Spotlight/CrowdStrike-Spotlight-Overview.png' alt="CrowdStrike-Spotlight-Overview" />